MatthiasCr/Computer-Vision-Assignment-2/README.md

 # CILP Assessment: Multimodal Learning

 This is an Assignment in the Seminar "Applied Hands-On Computer Vision" at HPI.
-It is about multimodal models and different fusion strategies and contrastive learning.
+It is about multimodal models, different fusion strategies, and contrastive learning.

 ## Data Setup